(c) 2024 PillSync.com

 How should methylphenidate hydrochloride extended-release capsules (CD) be taken?

-- If your child takes too much methylphenidate hydrochloride extended-release capsules (CD), call your poison control center at 1-800-222-1222 or go to your nearest hospital emergency room right away.
+• If your child takes too much methylphenidate hydrochloride extended-release capsules (CD), call your poison control center at 1-800-222-1222 or go to the nearest hospital emergency room right away.

 What should be avoided during treatment with methylphenidate hydrochloride extended-release capsules (CD)?
 Avoid drinking alcohol during treatment with methylphenidate hydrochloride extended-release capsules (CD).
 This may cause a faster release of the methylphenidate hydrochloride extended-release capsule (CD) medicine.

 What are the possible side effects of methylphenidate hydrochloride extended-release capsules (CD)?
-Methylphenidate hydrochloride extended-release capsules (CD) can cause serious side effects, including:
+Methylphenidate hydrochloride extended-release capsules (CD) may cause serious side effects, including:

 Tell your healthcare provider if your child has numbness, pain, skin color change, or sensitivity to temperature in the fingers or toes.